Shōwa era: Military state

 Within the state, the idea of a Greater East Asian Co-Prosperity Sphere began to foment.
 The nationalists believed that the "ABCD powers" (Americans, British, Chinese, Dutch) were a threat to all Asians and that Asia could only survive by following the Japanese example.
+These major world powers had actively sanctioned Japan, an import-dependent nation which rely heavily on natural resources, resources that could found in the rest of Asia.
 Japan had been the only Asian and non-Western power to industrialize itself successfully and rival great Western empires.
 While largely described by contemporary Western observers as a front for the expansion of the Japanese army, the idea behind the Co-Prosperity Sphere was that Asia would be united against the Western powers under the auspices of the Japanese.
-The idea drew influence in the paternalistic aspects of Confucianism and Koshitsu Shinto.
+The idea drew influence in the paternalistic aspects of Confucianism, Japanese Buddhism and Koshitsu Shinto.
 Thus, the main goal of the Sphere was the hakkō ichiu, the unification of the eight corners of the world under the rule (kōdō) of the Emperor.

 The reality during this period differed from the propaganda.
 Some nationalities and ethnic groups were marginalized, and during rapid military expansion into foreign countries, the Imperial General Headquarters tolerated many atrocities against local populations, such as the experimentations of Unit 731, the sankō sakusen, the use of chemical and biological weapons, and civilian massacres such as those in Nanjing, Singapore and Manila.

 Some of the atrocities were motivated by racism.
 For instance, Japanese soldiers were taught to think of captured Chinese as not worthy of mercy.